Alien84/AWS--Examples/api/sts/readme.md

 Make sure this user don't have access to s3 aws s3 ls --profile sts

-# Create a Role
+# Create a assume role
 We need to create a role that will access to a new resource via CloudFormation

-# Use new user credntial and assume role

 chmod u+x ./bin/deploy
 ./bin/deploy

+# Use new user credntial and assume role